danelh/collocations/info.md

 > rabidus in hortus canis video puer, atque sine mora inde fugio.

 The W algorithm fixes on a lemma, and counts all the lemmas within a distance of a given number of words.
 For the lemma _canis_ W**1** algorithms will count *hortus* and *video*. i.e take 1 word from each side; for W**3** it will count 3 words from each side: _rabidus_, _in_, _horto_, _video_, _puer_, _atque_.
 As we can understand, since Latin allows great amount of flexibility to word order.
-The meaningful pair (_rabidus, _canis_), which we would like to be counter, would not be in W1 or W2 but only in W3 and above.
+The meaningful pair (_rabidus, _canis_), which we would like to be counted, would not be in W1 or W2 but only in W3 and above.
 For this reason, we have many W algorithms: W1, W2, W3, W4, W6, W8.

 Importantly, this algorithm does **not** award a word more compared to other, even if it is closer than the other: All words within the given distance count the same.
 Thus, for example, in W2 algorithm and the lemma _mora_ the lemma _sine_ and the lemma _fugio_ would be credited the same, although _sine_ is closer to _mora_ than _fugio_ is.